ocaml/opam/doc/pages/External_solvers.md

 ### Specifying preferences for opam

-`opam` allows to specify your criteria on the command line, using the `--criteria` option, that will apply only to the current command.
+`opam` allows one to specify criteria on the command line, using the `--criteria` option, that will apply only to the current command.
 For example, if you are a very conservative user, you might try issuing the following command:
 ```
 opam install --criteria="-removed,-changed" ...